FatihBaycu/FatihBaycu/README.md

 ### Hi there 👋

 - 🔭 I’m currently study on Gedik University
-- 🌱 I’m currently learning .Net & Angular
+- 🌱 I’m currently learning .Net & Angular & Flutter
 - 👯 I’m looking to collaborate on Friend
 - 🤔 I’m looking for help with .Net & Angular
 - 💬 Ask me about Anything